§ 5811 § 5812 § 5813 § 5813A § 5814 § 5815 § 5816

 g.
 The President Judge and Judges of Superior Court; and

 h.
 The Chief Judge and Judges of Family Court; and

 i.
 The Chief Judge and Judges of the Court of Common Pleas; and

 j.
 The Chief Magistrate and justices of the peace; and

 k.
 The State Court Administrator and the administrators of Superior Court, Family Court, the Court of Common Pleas, and the Justice of the Peace Courts; and

-l.
-The Public Guardian, the Executive Director of the Victims' Compensation Assistance Program, the Executive Director of the Child Placement Review Board; and
+(n)l.
+The Public Guardian, the Executive Director of the Child Placement Review Board; and

 m.
 All Cabinet Secretaries and persons of equivalent rank within the Executive Branch; and